openreachtech/eslint-plugin-openreachtech/documents/rules/en/indent-in-infix-expression.md

     + extraOperand
   ```

-* When an expression is written on multiple lines, it is common practice to indent the second and subsequent lines.
+* When an expression is written in multiple lines, it is common practice to indent the second and subsequent lines.
 However, ESLint currently has no rules to detect this error.
 Cf.
 [Indent for binary operators #12427](https://github.com/eslint/eslint/issues/12427)
 [indent: add option for multiline [assignment] statement #12248](https://github.com/eslint/eslint/issues/12248)